YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/Visual_Studio_ARProgram/README.md

 # Facial Recognition Program

 ## Introduction
+- This project is part of the senior design of the following title:

+>**Facial Recognition and Detection using Augmented Reality Headset with Cloud Server and SmartMesh IP Network**

+- Advisor: Dr Zheng

+- Commitee: Dr Hossain, Dr Cavalcanti

+- Group members: Yu Sheng Chan, Brycen Hillukka, Hayden Scott, Brandon Wieberdink

+> This project is sponsored by a grant from the Emerson corporation.

+- This is a senior design capstone project.
+Worked with three others (Brycen, Hayden, Brandon) to develop this system.
+I am in charge of developing the Arduino measuring system as well as the program for the Augmented Reality (AR) headset.

 - The program runs on Microsoft Hololens 2 headset, with features of performing facial recognition when connected to the headset or face detection when running it offline.
 Besides that, the program also calculates the estimated altitude, latitude, and longitude of the pointed distance with the Arduino based measuring system.

 ## Requirements